weichong-ong/FMCG_Customer_Purchase_Analytics/README.md

 # Customer Analytics and Purchase Analytics Project Overview

-* Make sure all the files in the local disk are up-to-date: (pull all the file from master)
+* Make sure all the files in the local disk are up-to-date: (pull all the file from master or other branch)
   * git pull

 * Every time starts a new task: create new branch for this particular task (instead of push all the file to master)